 - 2. Highlight the name New group and type a name for the skill group. - Each skill group must have a unique name.
 There are no other restrictions for skill group names. - 3.
 Click the Update and Commit Changes buttons to apply the change.
 Click the Discard Changes button if you want to undo the change. - 4.
-To add a skill to this skill group, type a skill name in the field below the skill group name. - Each skill must have a unique name.
-Do not use the same name for multiple skills even if each skill is in a different group.
-There are no other restrictions for skill names.
-Also note that you cannot move the skill to another group once you create it.
-If you want the skill to appear under another skill group after creating the skill, you must delete the skill and recreate it in the other skill group. - 5.
-Click the Add Skill button.
+To add a skill to this skill group, type a skill name in the field below the skill group name.

+- 5. Click the Add Skill button.
 The screen refreshes and the skill appears under the skill group name in the table. - 6.
 Click the Commit Changes button.